hyperledger-archives/caliper/README.md

 User's own existing blockchain network can also be integrated with the benchmark, as long as the network is properly configured by the configuration file.
 See [Confgituraion Introduction](./docs/Architecture.md#configuration-file) to learn how to write the configuration.

 **Alternative:**
-You can also use npm scriptes to run a benchmark:
+You can also use npm scriptes to run a benchmark.
 * npm run list: list all available benchmarks
 ```bash
 $ npm run list